You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 Some patients have told us that they experience discharge from their back passage or an urgent need to open their bowels after the procedure.
 You may therefore like to bring a change of underwear with you.

-If the pain continues or are passing large amount of blood, or you have concerns or questions, please contact the Endoscopy Unit from 8am–6pm on 020 8321 2585/5191 - after 6pm call 020 8560 2121 and ask for the on call gastroenterologist.
+If the pain continues or you are passing a large amount of blood, or you have concerns or questions, please contact the Endoscopy Unit from 8am–6pm on 020 8321 2585/5191—after 6 pm call 020 8560 2121 and ask for the on-call gastroenterologist.

 Contributors